It Has Been an Honor

 Aragorn: Be at peace, Son of Gondor.

-- The Rock has Major Ted Baxter say this to Brigadier General Francis X. Hummel during a Mexican Standoff.
+- The Rock has Major Ted Baxter say this to Brigadier General Francis X. Hummel during a Mexican Standoff with a couple mutineers.
+Before drawing his gun on Hummel.
+And then opening fire on the mutineers.

 - One of the few serious moments in Galaxy Quest was Quellek saying this to his father figure immediately before his death.

-- Titanic had the bandleader say it to the band as they kept playing while the ship went down.
+- Titanic (1997) has the bandleader say it to the band as they keep playing while the ship goes down.

 - Apollo 13, just before the (potentially fatal) reentry: